-The proposed withdrawal boundary overlaps four counties in New Mexico: San Juan, Sandoval, McKinley, and Rio Arriba Counties.
+The proposed withdrawal boundary is geographically associated with four counties in northeastern New Mexico: San Juan, Sandoval, McKinley, and Rio Arriba.
 Sandoval County has the largest population (about 145,000) and the highest median household income (higher than the state and national levels).
 Rio Arriba County has the lowest population (about 39,000).
-The median household income for McKinley County is about \$36,000, which is the lowest household income in the study area (Census Bureau 2020) (see Table 4-7).
+The median household income for McKinley County is about \$36,000, which is the lowest household income in the study area (Census Bureau 2020) (see Table 4-9).